xiepeng/dynamoDB/README.md

 ## Examples
 Each function has a callback with a http.response object as the argument.
 ### [CreateTable] (http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/API_CreateTable.html "reference on aws")
-Create a table named "Table1" with HashKey "Color" and RangeKey "Weight".
+Create a table named "Table1" with HashKey "Color"(String) and RangeKey "Weight"(Numeric).
 Set the read capacity units to 5 and write capacity units to 10.

     dynamoDB.createTable(
         {"TableName":"Table1",